zcallanan/energy-api/README.md

 ### Notes

 Specification called for using a field termed 'yield.'
-This is a protected keyword and I opted to use 'pv_yield' instead.
+This is a restricted keyword and I opted to use 'pv_yield' instead.